 A chunky but still slim Hermes bracelet, this style is at once unexpected and welcome for anyone looking for an alternative classic.
 Priced at $370, a narrow band has chunky textures with Sunset aluminum hardware.
 Available in Jaune (yellow), Noir, Rose, and Grès ( akin to a light copper brown).
 Buy Here.

 Rivale Mini Bracelet

 Priced at $425, this is perhaps my favorite Hermes bracelet in the current collection.
 Swift calfskin is complemented with rose gold plated hardware and available in a Gold or Noir finish.
-There’s something simple, sophisticated, and classic about this bracelet– and it’s not nearly as expensive as some more popular option.
+There’s something simple, sophisticated, and classic about this bracelet– and it’s not nearly as expensive as some more popular options.
 The mini design is also well suited for more petite women.
 Buy Here.

 Couvertures et Tenues de Jour Bangle

 Like Hermes bracelets but want something that stands out from the rest of the collection?
 This $440 playful but intricate bangle bracelet may be just that.
 Printed enamel nods to Hermes’ roots with an equestrian theme and is complemented by a gold plating finish.
 Buy Here.

 This bracelet style may not be as well known as some other Hermes bracelets, but I love how it combines classic styles with a modern twist.
 Priced at $550 and made in France, this Swift calfskin bracelet features a slimmed-down leather padlock with palladium-plated hardware.
 Available in Rose, Gold, and Noir; Buy Here.